 Joseph is a graduate of Lyon College in Batesville Arkansas.
 While at Lyon, Joseph completed majors in Accounting, Economics & Finance.
 He was a four year letterman for the Lyon College Scots’ baseball team and was named a Tran-South Conference Scholar Athlete.
 He completed a Master’s Degree in Professional Accountancy at Indiana University’s Kelley School of Business in Indianapolis.

-Joseph currently serves as the Secretary of the Board of Directors for the Arkansas Society of CPA’s.
+Joseph recently completed a 3 year term as the Secretary of the Board of Directors for the Arkansas Society of CPA’s.
 He has served as the chair of the Emerging CPA’s Committee for the State of Arkansas for 2014-2015.
 He was named the 2011 Outstanding Emerging CPA by the Arkansas Society of CPA’s.
 Joseph was named the 2013 Lyon College Patterson Decade Award Winner.
 He is currently serving a three year term as a member of the AICPA’s Young Members Leadership Committee.
 Joseph also serves on the Lyon College Board of Trustees.

 Accounting and Payroll Staff: Rebecca Starks

 Rebecca helps DentistMetrics clients by making sure their transactions are classified and coded correctly.
 When there is a payroll question, Rebecca is the go to person in the firm.

 Rebecca (known to her friends as Becca) enjoys spending time with her family and friends.
 She graduated from the University of Arkansas Monticello with a BBA in Accounting in 2005.
 She is an avid weather enthusiast (so much so that she went back to school to earn her meteorology degree).
 Besides monitoring the weather, her hobbies include cooking, reading, scrapbooking, shopping, and watching movies.
 She has been married for 12 years and has two children and two fur-babies (kitties).

 Master of all Things Tax: Spencer Weideman, CPA